SP2424 Guerilla Warfare, Espionage, and Irregular Tactics During the Civil War

 Johnson, Fred

-Dr. Fred L. Johnson III is the Guy Vander Jagt ’53 Endowed Professor of History at Hope College in Holland, Michigan.
-Prior to academia, Johnson served as a Communications-Electronics officer in the United States Marine Corps and as an Infantry officer in the Marine Corps reserves.
+Dr. Fred L. Johnson III is Guy Vander Jagt '53 Endowed Professor of History at Hope College in Holland, Michigan.
+Dr. Johnson earned his Ph.D. from Kent State University in Kent Ohio.
+Prior to his career academia, Dr. Johnson served as a Communications-Electronics officer in the United States Marine Corps and Infantry Officer in the Marine Reserves.
+His historical fields of expertise include U. S. Military History, the Civil War, Africa, and 20th Century U.S. History.